bmabsout/resume/resume.md

   : An application which allows the sharing of media to nearby individuals and estimates their location relative to the user.

 * Personal
-  :  Free The Malloc, ReadablePlusPlus, physics engines and particle engines etc ...
+  :  I have solved prolems on project euler (8th in Lebanon), hackerrank, worked on physics and particle engines, a programming language called Readable Plus Plus and took coursera's machine learning course.

 -------